-The coronavirus pandemic has served as a catalyst for the rapid expansion of telemedicine services across America.
-These services range from online consultations about illness symptoms, to an innovative system that links remote monitoring of vital signs (i.e., temperature and blood pressure), to software that interprets them and sends warning alerts to healthcare professionals.
+Our nation's healthcare system is currently experiencing tremendous growth in telemedicine services, ranging from online consultations about illness symptoms, to an innovative system that links remote monitoring of vital signs (i.e., temperature and blood pressure), to software that interprets them and sends warning alerts to healthcare professionals.
 Additionally, telemedicine services are being delivered to patients using a wide array of telecommunication technologies, such as two-way video, e-mail, smart phones, and wireless tools.
-The use of these technologies has given patients across the country greater access to healthcare services, especially in communities experiencing health workforce shortage.
-Unfortunately, the swift growth of telemedicine has also brought to the surface a new set of liability issues for healthcare professionals.
-Congress must take the following actions to address telemedicine liability concerns:
+The use of these technologies has the potential to give patients across the country greater access to healthcare services, especially in rural and isolated regions.
+As the use of these technologies expands to increase greater access to care for patients, a new set of liability issues arises for healthcare professionals.
+In light of current efforts by lawmakers to further expand the availability of telemedicine services, Congress must take the following actions to address telemedicine liability concerns:

-- > Determine who bears the liability burden if technology failures prevent the healthcare professional from making an accurate diagnosis or providing appropriate treatment. - ldentify what liability laws apply if a patient is treated by a healthcare professional in another state through telemedicine. - Clarify what venue applies if a patient is treated by a healthcare professional in another state via telemedicine.
+- ➤ Determine who bears the liability burden if technology failures prevent the healthcare professional from making an accurate diagnosis or providing appropriate treatment. - Identify what liability laws apply if a patient is treated by a healthcare professional in another state through telemedicine. - Clarify what venue applies if a patient is treated by a healthcare professional in another state via telemedicine.